-The Board meets at least once a quarter to review the quarterly results and other items on the agenda.
+The Board meets at least once a guarter to review the guarterly results and other items on the agenda.
 Additional meetings are held when necessary.
-Independent directors are expected to attend at least Size and composition four quarterly Board meetings and the of the Board Annual General Meeting (AGM).
-However, with the Board being represented by independent directors from various parts as on March 31, 2023 of the world, it may not be possible for all of them to be physically present at Executive all meetings.
-Hence, we provide video / director teleconferencing facilities to enable their Salil Parekh participation.
-Committees of the Board usually meet the day before the Board meeting, or whenever the need arises for 25% transacting business.
-The Board members are expected to rigorously prepare for, attend and
+Independent directors are expected to attend at least four quarterly Board meetings and the Annual General Meeting (AGM).
+However, with the Board being represented by independent directors from various parts of the world, it may not be possible for all of them to be physically present at all meetings.
+Hence, we provide video / teleconferencing facilities to enable their participation.
+Committees of the Board usually meet the day before the Board meeting, or whenever the need arises for